 I can allow it to thaw slowly in the fridge or if I want to use it that day I will probably set it out on the counter till I’m ready to use it.
 Always be cautious with thawing out meat as you don’t want it to go bad.

 A simple trick I’ve used for freezing broth is to place a large plastic baggie inside a (approx. 2 quart) pitcher like you see pictured above.
+You can make your own homemade bone broth and freeze for future use.
+Bone broth is VERY healthy for you.
+You can learn more about it here.
+Every so often I make bone broth.

 I then pour the broth into the baggie and then I can lay it flat to freeze in my freezer.
 Use a gallon size for a large amount and a quart size freezer bag for a smaller portion.